BrewBlox/brewblox-ui/README.md

 Providers are modular, and placed in the `plugins` directory.

+If you only want to add a single widget, you don't need to add a provider.

 ### Service

 Services are instances of Providers.
 If you have two connected Sparks, you'll be using two separate services as created by the `Spark` provider.